Kusai-quantum/bb84-qkd/README.md

 | Eavesdropper (intercept-resend) | ~25% |
 | Security threshold | 11% |

+### Advanced attack: Photon-Number-Splitting

+Real lasers sometimes emit 2+ photons per pulse.
+Eve can steal one from each multi-photon pulse, learn the key bit, and introduce *zero* QBER — invisible to standard BB84.
+This repo includes a simulation of the attack and the decoy-state defense that detects it.
+See `pns_attack.py` and `pns_decoy.png`.

 The jump from 0% to 25% when Eve listens is the entire point of BB84: any eavesdropper is detectable.

 ## Installation